2016 SIU Edwardsville Cougars men's soccer team: Preseason

 Fourteen players returned from the 2015 squad that won the Missouri Valley Conference Men's Soccer regular season championship.
 They were joined by a redshirted starting midfielder from 2013 who missed the last two seasons with injuries.
-All but two of the fifteen have started games for the Cougars.
+All but two of the fifteen had started games for the Cougars.
 The returners were joined by eleven incoming freshmen and three transfer students who all started games for their previous schools.
-Included among the returning players are All-MVC First Team member Austin Ledbetter; Second Team members Kyle Dal Santo, Ivan Gutierrez; and Devyn Jambga; and All-Freshman Team member Keegan McHugh.
+Included among the returning players were All-MVC First Team member Austin Ledbetter; Second Team members Kyle Dal Santo, Ivan Gutierrez; and Devyn Jambga; and All-Freshman Team member Keegan McHugh.

 In the spring, the Cougars played two professional sides from the United Soccer League, losing to Louisville City FC and drawing with Saint Louis FC.
 They also faced three Division I clubs, defeating UMKC of the Western Athletic Conference, while tying Wisconsin and falling to Indiana of the Big Ten Conference.

 For the fall preseason, the Cougars were scheduled to play exhibition games versus three teams that were in the 2015 NCAA Division I Men's Soccer Championship tournament.
 First, SIUE hosted the Notre Dame Fighting Irish, who advanced to the third round of the tournament and ended the season ranked #8.
 They then traveled to the Conference USA regular season champ and 17th ranked Kentucky Wildcats.
 The preseason closed out with a visit from the Dayton Flyers, who led Division I in scoring last season.